JuniorTour/es6-mario/README.md

 npm run build   // Bundle project with Webpack to ./public/dist

-npm run prod    // Serve in Production Env at http://localhost:666
+npm run prod    // Serve the bundled project in Production Env at http://localhost:666

 ```